2013 Radda airstrike: Attack

 A 2005 Toyota Hilux, the type of truck targeted in the strike.

 The strike targeted an 11-vehicle procession escorting a newlywed bride from a luncheon at her family's home in Jishm to al-Abusereema, the village of the groom.
 The convoy was composed of various SUV's and pickup trucks fitted with simple ceremonious ribbons and bows.
 Participating in the procession were 50 to 60 people, mainly adult men, several of whom wielding assault rifles as a common tribal tradition, and a small number of women from the al-Amri and al-Tisi families.
 The convoy was travelling through a remote, single-lane dirt road winding through the mountainous highlands of Radda district, at a pace of less than 10 miles per hour.
 Some of the passengers had heard a drone flying prior the strike, but ignored it as a common occurrence in the area.

 The convoy eventually stopped halfway towards the destination at Aqabat Zaj, northeast of the city of Radda, as it waited for a car with a flat tire.
 The area was a wide open dip near a hillside: a local villager described it as "very remote" with "no way to run".
 Some procession goers soon noted that the sound of the drone, which was being operated by JSOC and was launched from a US base in Djibouti, had stopped as it was stalling at their location.

-At approximately 16:30 AST, as the convoy was close together, an AGM-114 Hellfire missile struck the passenger side of a 2005 Toyota Hilux's roof, the fourth vehicle in the procession, seconds before its three occupants abandoned it.
+At approximately 4:30 p.m. local time, as the convoy was close together, an AGM-114 Hellfire missile struck the passenger side of a 2005 Toyota Hilux's roof, the fourth vehicle in the procession, seconds before its three occupants abandoned it.
 The drone fired three more Hellfire missiles within seconds which landed in the area surrounding the Hilux between the other vehicles, seemingly targeting its passengers in particular.
 The targeted vehicle proceeded to explode while being set ablaze.
 Shrapnel from the missiles were launched through the bodies and windshields of four vehicles close to the Hilux, while three were also lit on fire.
 According to a survivor, "Anyone who was still alive jumped out of their cars."